Country selection

 Role in Clinical Trial Approval Process

-GIN-6 and GIN-5 provide specific requirements for the submission of research by the PI, as well as the details pertaining to CNERS review and decision-making process.
-Please refer to the Timeline of Review section for additional EC timeline information.
+GIN-6 and GIN-5 provide specific requirements for the submission of research by the PI, as well as the details pertaining to the CNERS review and decision-making process.
+Please refer to the Timeline of Review section for additional ethics committee (EC) timeline information.

 Guinea-PHC states that when research is related to an epidemic or calamity, the proposal must be submitted within 30 days from the project’s filing date.
 GIN-5 further states that in emergencies (e.g., epidemics or disasters), an accelerated procedure is adopted without prejudice to the requirements of submitting the protocol and including the following: